awsdocs/aws-cur-user-guide/doc_source/Lineitem-columns.md

 For example, the Amazon S3 blended rates are the total cost of storage divided by the amount of data stored per month\.
 For accounts with RIs, the blended rates are calculated as the average costs of the RIs and the On\-Demand Instances\.

-Blended rates are calculated at the Master \(Payer\) Account level, and used to allocate costs to each member account\.
+Blended rates are calculated at the management account level, and used to allocate costs to each member account\.
 For more information, see [Blended Rates and Costs](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/con-bill-blended-rates.html#Blended_CB) in the *AWS Billing and Cost Management User Guide*\.

 ## C<a name="Lineitem-details-C"></a>